 First open up your portrait in Photoshop.
 Go to 'Layer > New Adjustment Layer > Threshold', and set Threshold to about 128.
 To bring out more detail in the eyes and mouth, select the ‘Background’ layer, go to 'Layer > Duplicate Layer'.
 From 'Filter > Sketch > Stamp', set Light/Dark Balance to 26 and Smoothness to 1.
 Now use the Lasso tool to draw around the eyes and mouth, holding down Shift to add to your selection each time.

 Click Add Layer Mask to create a mask out of your selection.
 Now to change the background colour from black to green.
 Highlight the top ‘Threshold 1’ layer and use the Quick Selection tool to select the background either side of the figure.
 Hold Alt to subtract from your selection in order to tidy it up.
 Click the half-moon icon on the Layers palette, and select a Solid Colour Adjustment Layer.

 Choose a green from the Colour palette.
 To tidy the edges, use the Brush tool (press B) to paint over your Layer Mask to reveal detail beneath.
 Press D to change the default foreground/background colour to white/black, press X to set foreground colour to black, then paint round the edges of the hair if needed.
 Click X to toggle between a white/black brush if you need to paint the green background back in.

 To turn the hair bright yellow, first grab the Magnetic Lasso tool.
 Start at the bottom-left of the hair and draw carefully around the outside edge.
-Use your imagination when it comes to the inside strands and fringe!
-Keep drawing until you reach your start point, and click when two small circles appear to complete the selection.
+Use your creative judgement when it comes to the inside strands and fringe!
+Keep drawing until you reach your start point again, and click when two small circles appear to complete the selection.
 Again create a Solid Colour Adjustment Layer, pick a yellow, and click OK.